mdlayher/mdlayher.com/content/blog/linux-netlink-and-go-part-1-netlink.md

 subtitle = "An introduction to Linux's netlink subsystem, and a tutorial on how to make use of it with Go."
 +++

-I’m a big fan of [Prometheus](https://prometheus.io/).
+I'm a big fan of [Prometheus](https://prometheus.io/).
 I use it quite a lot at both home and work, and greatly enjoy having insight into what my systems are doing at any given moment.
 One of the most widely used Prometheus exporters is the [node_exporter](https://github.com/prometheus/node_exporter): a daemon that